Average Cost of Living in Jacksonville, NC: Living Expense Guide

 Premiums for dental insurance in Jacksonville may begin at about $23.86 for basic routine coverage.
 This figure, however, might require using in-network providers and includes co-pay.
 Those willing to pay a little more can find a broader coverage plan for $35.95–$44.35, based on age.
 This plan has a much lower deductible and copay levels.

-Jacksonville Child Care Costs
+Average Child Care Costs in Jacksonville

 For parents or caretakers of small children, paying for care is another major expense.
 North Carolina residents can expect to pay about $9,255 on average in child care payments.
 This is roughly $771 each month.
 However, these numbers only cover a general situation, and individual circumstances may change the math.